yunik1004/SAiD/script/README.md

                         Path of the image of the output blendshape coefficients --intermediate_dir INTERMEDIATE_DIR
-                        Saving directory of the intermediate outputs --prediction_type PREDICTION_TYPE
+                        Saving directory of the intermediate outputs --save_intermediate SAVE_INTERMEDIATE
-                        Prediction type of the scheduler function, 'epsilon', 'sample', or 'v_prediction' --save_intermediate SAVE_INTERMEDIATE
                         Save the intermediate outputs --num_steps NUM_STEPS